davispolito/MUS-545-tutorial/README.md

   - For example if DaisyExamples is located at `C:\\Users\ES\Documents\DaisyExamples`,
   run `cd  /c/Users/ES/Documents/DaisyExamples`.
 - Next run the helper script for the board you want to target. `python3 helper.py create MyProjects/<Project Name> --board <Target Board>`
-  - For example, if we are creating a project called MyProj for the Daisy Patch, we would
+For our purposes that would be the daisy seed and you can call the function like so

-  run `python3 helper.py create MyProjects/MyProj --board seed`
+`python3 helper.py create MyProjects/MyProj --board seed`

+it is important that you call create like this `MyProjects/MyProj` as we will rely on this directory structure later.
+The actual names are unimportant but the fact that it is called with a directory inside a directory is.

 The `<Target Board>` option can be any of the following: